 How Much Does It Cost?

-However, the cost may vary depending on factors like location, clinic, area you will be covering, and the doctor’s expertise.
+The cost may vary depending on factors like location, clinic, area of face covered, number of botox units required, and the doctor’s expertise.

 If you are wondering about the safety of botox treatments, we have discussed that in the following section.

-Are There Any Side Effects Of Preventative Botox?x
+Are There Any Side Effects Of Preventative Botox?

 Botox is FDA-approved, relatively safe, and does not cause any long-term adverse effects (1).
 However, if not administered properly and if you do not follow proper pre and post-session caution, it may cause several temporary side effects like (3), (4):